 The smiley kids who’d followed me around, the kids with fly-infested lips, happily posed for a photo.

 I rode the last 45 – dusty – kilometers to Lalibela in an aid truck driven by Mohammad.

 The only other vehicles came from the opposite direction, and they too were aid trucks (in the service of Oxfam and Save the Children).
 Mohammad knew both the drivers and we stopped for a brief chat.
 I thought it ironic, me once being an Oxfam member, that they now helped me.

-Perched on a mountainside is Lalibela.
+Perched on the mountainside is Lalibela

 The largest structure at Lalibela is Medhane Alem or “The Redeemer of the World”.

 It stands 11 meters high and is 23 meters wide by 33 meters long and resembles the Parthenon.
 But rather than freestanding stone, they have cut this structure from the surrounding red rock.
 (You look down at the complex; only its roof is at ground level.)

 All the churches of Lalibela are different in design and decoration

 They carved some with Byzantine and Persian influenced motifs and many have arched windows; others rich interiors of biblical murals.